-To see if the Town will vote to raise and appropriate, the sum of Forty Thousand Dollars (\$40,000), or any other sum, to be expended by the Highway Department, for the purpose of implementing the requirements of the Storm Water Management Plan as required by the town's storm water discharge permit issued by the U.S. Environmental Protection Agency or take any other action relative thereto.
+To see if the Town will vote to raise and appropriate the sum of Forty Thousand Dollars (\$40,000) to be expended by the Highway Department, for the purpose of implementing the requirements of the Storm Water Management Plan as required by the town's storm water discharge permit issued by the U.S. Environmental Protection Agency or take any other action relative thereto.